Abdul Ahad | Senior Full-Stack Engineer | Last Updated: May 2026

 At what point in the request lifecycle does Next.js Middleware execute?

-Next.js Middleware intercepts the HTTP request synchronously before the request reaches the page rendering engine or the backend API handlers.
-It executes entirely on the globally distributed Edge network.
+Next.js Middleware intercepts the HTTP request synchronously before it reaches the page rendering engine or backend API handlers.
+It executes on the globally distributed Edge network, allowing for sub-100ms response times by rejecting unauthorized requests at the node closest to the user.

 Which runtime does Next.js Middleware use by default?